sfnw-dev-owner/process-manuals/Front_Wall/front_wall_ada.md

     these two studs together in three places below the window opening from the side opposite the window.
 - Secure all 3 studs on both sides of the window\
+    --- Use a clamp to squeeze any gap between the double studs\
     --- 2 nails through the top plate into each stud\
     --- 2 nails through the bottom plate into those same studs